DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.55).
+- The Tigers have a 4.54 team ERA that ranks 20th across all MLB pitching staffs.

+- Tigers pitchers combine to allow 157 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

+- Wentz makes his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.